ferxinii/voronoi_3d/README.md

 ## Complex example
-In the following example, we see how the code has been used to generate secondary lung lobules inside a lung geometry.
+In the following example, we see how the code has been used to generate secondary pulmonary lobules inside a lung geometry.

 <p align="center">
 <img src="./images/R_v2.png" alt="Example right lung" width="400" height="auto" />